 In the December 31, 2018 actuarial valuation, the Entry Age Normal actuarial cost method, over a level percent of pay was used.
-The single discount rate changed from 4.00% effective January 1, 2018 to 4.10% effective December 31, 2018.
+The single discount rate changed from 4.10% effective January 1, 2019 to 2.74% effective December 31, 2019.
 The salary scale assumed to increase at 2.50% per year.
-The RPH-2014 Total Dataset Mortality Tables, adjusted for mortality improvements with scale MP-2018 on a fully generational basis, were used for mortality rates.
+The RPH-2014 Total Dataset Mortality Tables, adjusted for mortality improvements with scale MP-2019 on a fully generational basis, were used for mortality rates.
 The 2015 New York State Employee' Retirement System rate were used for retirement rates.
 This rate was based on the April 1, 2010 to March 31, 2015 experience study released by the Retirement Systems Actuary and published in their August 2015 report.
-In order to estimate the change in the cost of healthcare, the actuaries initial healthcare cost trend rate used is 6.75%.
+In order to estimate the change in the cost of healthcare, the actuaries initial healthcare cost trend rate used is 6.75% while the ultimate healthcare cost trend rate is 4.50%.
 An inflation rate of 3.00% was assumed for developing the rate of increase in healthcare costs.